makebot-help/Command-Info/README.md

 #### Code Changes
 * Revamped the m.help command, now every command is in one embed instead of seperated into help pages.
 * The welcome message meant to be sent when it first joins a server works properly now.

 #### GitHub Changes
 None.

+### 2019 Build Update Log 7 (Minor)

+> Summary: Some of the music commands need to have the user have a specific permission to work.

+#### Code Changes
+* m.skip, m.leave, m.volume, m.pause and m.resume can only be used by users with the "Manage Server" permission.

+#### GitHub Changes
+None.